-Neptune Housing Authority is a Public Housing Agency in Neptune, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Neptune Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moving to Work programs.

 Neptune Housing Authority serves Neptune.

 Holiday Notice: Housing Authority offices may be closed Friday, June 18, 2021, in observance of Juneteenth.

 Due to the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Last Updated on 06/05/2015.

 As of 06/19/2021, it is not known if Neptune Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Neptune Housing Authority manages 223 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of December 31st, 2020: